 The ‘Bantuan Sara Hidup’ (Household Living Aid) or BSH is an aid from the Government intended for certain categories of receivers.
 The aid is given in cash to the receivers who are qualified according to a set of criteria that has been announced by the Government.
 Besides aid in form of cash, those who are entitled to receive the BSH would also entitled to a ‘Skim Khairat Kematian’ (Death Benefit Scheme).

-The B40 National Protection Scheme or known as mySalam is a national health protection scheme aimed at providing free takaful (equivalent to insurance) health protection to B40 individuals who are also the recipients of the Household Living Aid (BSH).
+The B40 National Protection Scheme or known as mySalam is a national health protection scheme aimed at providing free takaful (equivalent to insurance) health protection to B40 individuals who are also the recipients of the Household Living Aid (BSH) and individuals in the M40 category who earns gross income of less than RM 100,000.00 per year.
 The BSH recipients who are aged 18 to 55 years and their spouse are qualified for this scheme.

 The RM40 Electric Rebate Program is a targeted Government assistance program to finance monthly electricity bills of up to RM40 to hardcore poor and poor families who are registered and certified in the eKasih System.
 Eligible users will receive a free electricity bill of up to RM40 per month.